Key takeaways

 • It depends on what you’re comparing it to.
 The interest rate on an open-end mortgage might be higher or lower than the rate you’d get if you refinanced or took out a HELOC or home equity loan, for instance.
 Of course, if later on you choose to borrow more than what you used to buy your home, you’d also pay more to repay that, plus interest.

-• Open-end mortgages are very difficult to find and they aren’t available in every state.
+• Open-end mortgages are very difficult to find, and they aren’t available in every state.
 To get one, you might need to work with a mortgage broker who specializes in this type of loan.

-• As with any financial decision, it ultimately depends on your unique circumstances.
+• As with any financial decision, it depends on your unique circumstances.
 In the case of an open-end mortgage, you might not even find a worthy option to consider.
-If you want a mortgage for both a home purchase and upgrades, there are many other readily available choices, such as HomeStyle or 203(k) renovation loans.
+If you want a mortgage for both a home purchase and upgrades, there are many other choices, such as HomeStyle or 203(k) renovation loans.